 Switching off from work

-As I have aged and responsibility at work has increased one of the aspects of Christmas I value the most is the opportunity to switch off from work.
+As I have aged (and this is the lamest of all) one of the aspects of Christmas I value the most is the opportunity to switch off from work.
 I have a week off this year which I am already looking forward to.
 Long lie-ins and no pressures from the 9-5 routine.
+(Long gone are the days of office shutdowns, unfortunately, but I am going to Amsterdam for NYE)

 Olympia is a tradition in our family which I hope never changes.
 It is an annual horse show which takes place in London the weekend before Christmas.
 One of the most famous in the equestrian calendar.
-We never attend in person, I admire the commitment of those who do so close to Christmas.
+We never attend in person, (although I am this year for the first time) I admire the commitment of those who do so close to Christmas.
 However, I do I love catching up on the classes BBC televise during the run-up to Christmas.
 Often baking something with it on in the background or on the sofa with the family.
 Everyone competing embraces the festive spirit.
 It will be on BBC over the holidays so have a watch.

 If there was ever a benchmark for becoming an adult, enjoying giving a gift over receiving one is it.
 I would like to think I was always a generous child even if I was a little selfish.
 I always believed my Mum loved the bottle of homemade perfume I made her when I was 6, still can’t believe she never used it.
 As an adult, I get such a lovely feeling putting thought into what to buy someone.
 Stumbling across something I know a family member would love.